 Vasquez, played by Jeanette Goldstein, was one of several unforgettable supporting players in James Cameron’s Aliens, and the movie’s a masterclass in how to relate a fairly large number of characters, and make each of them distinct and memorable.
 Vasquez is the tough Colonial Marine, who meets her end in the ducts of Hadley’s Hope, with her gunfire keeping the xenomorphs at bay while the rest of the survivors try to escape.

 Her final line to Gorman, a pal marine who holds a grenade which will mercifully snuff out their lives before the aliens get to them, is as unsentimental as you’d expect from a battle-hardened warrior.

 One of the best and most blackly comic high school dramas of the 80s, Heathers is full of quotable dialogue and great performances from Christian Slater and Winona Ryder.
 Slater plays a murderous outsider, while Ryder is a student who’s grown weary of trying to fit in with her clique of superficial friends – among them the wealthy, catty Heather Chandler (Kim Walker).

-One of the earliest victims in a film full of murder and foul play, Heather is quickly done in with a cup full of drain cleaner, her surreal last words a random reference back to a previous scene where Ryder's character goes shopping for snacks.
-Like the film as a whole, Heather's demise is a grimly amusing moment.
+One of the earliest victims in a movie full of murder and foul play, Heather is quickly done in with a cup full of drain cleaner, her surreal last words a random reference back to a previous scene where Ryder’s character goes shopping for snacks.
+Like the movie as a whole, Heather’s demise is a grimly amusing moment.